 - 1 The BEST SHOT mode includes a sample scene that optimizes settings for auction site images.
-Depending on your camera model, the sample scene is named either "For eBay" or "Auction". - Images recorded with the eBay scene are stored in a folder named "100 EBAY". - Images recorded with the Auction scene are stored in a folder named "100 AUCT". - 2 Indicates files that can be created in built-in memory only.
+Images recorded with the Auction scene are stored in a folder named "100 AUCT". - 2 Indicates files that can be created in built-in memory only.